 Boat to Denman’s Cove on Day One

-Access to Denman’s Cove, which is the start of the trail, is undertaken on a 2-hour scenic boat cruise from the jetty at Port Arthur Historic Site.
+Access to Denman’s Cove, which is the start of the Three Capes Track, is undertaken on a 2-hour scenic boat cruise from the jetty at Port Arthur Historic Site.

 The eco-cruise includes a guided trip around the bay, passing beneath soaring dolerite cliffs and into narrow beaches before dropping you off right on the sand at Denman’s Cove.